What are cage nuts and how do you use them?

 Currently, most OEMs and independent server rack manufacturers are developing square hole racks.

 How cage nuts work

-There are three different types of cage nuts: 10-32, 12-24 and M6.
+The three most common types of cage nuts are: 10-32, 12-24 and M6.
 Each of these work with accordingly sized screws.

 Cage nuts are built to latch into the square holes of a server, creating the ability for threaded screws to be inserted.
 They can be installed and removed by hand, but doing so can damage your hand.
 There are tools to make the process much easier.